rabbitmq/rabbitmq-website/site/upgrade.md

     Minor version releases contain new features and bugfixes which do not fit a patch release.

-    As soon as a new minor version is released (e.g. 3.7.0), previous verison series (3.6) will have patch releases for critical bugfixes only.
+    As soon as a new minor version is released (e.g. 3.7.0), previous version series (3.6) will have patch releases for critical bugfixes only.

     There will be no new patch releases for versions after EOL.